 Echolocation was first develloped and commissioned as a site-specific installation at the Wasserspeicher for Singuhr Hörgalerie in Berlin.
-It is centred around the complex acoustic relationships in the inner part of the Large Water Reservoir’s concentric ring architecture.
+It is centred around the acoustic relationships in the inner part of the Large Water Reservoir’s concentric ring architecture.

 The Echolocator incorporates a sound device, a laser beam, a communicating tracking device and a small screen that maps the space.
 It can emit short sounds that are optimal for echolocation.
 These sounds are based on sounds that animals use for echolocation.
 There are in total a dozen of those devices.
 The spectators receive a device when they enter the space.
 Each device sounds slightly different and will interact with each other.